 The War Cemetery in Kanchanaburi, where many young men are buried.

 Kanchanaburi is home to incredible nature.
-Many restaurants have beautiful sunset views.
+Many restaurants next to the river have beautiful sunset views.

 9. Hua Hin

 Hua Hin is a popular destination in Thailand for both foreigners as Thai.
 It’s a three-hour drive from Bangkok, making it a perfect place to spend the weekend near the beach for Bangkokians.
-Tourists often stay in nice resorts close to the beach with restaurants serving tremendous seafood.
-It’s this luxury and quietness that attracts relative older tourists and so you won’t find much nightlife here.
+But Hua Hin is more than just an escape from Bangkok.
+International tourists often stay in nice resorts close to the beach with restaurants serving tremendous seafood.
+It’s this luxury, cleanness and quietness that attracts relative older tourists and families so you won’t find much nightlife here.
 That does not mean Hua Hin is a boring place.
 Almost the whole year you can kitesurf in Hua Hin and the city also has the biggest water park in the country.
 You can easily visit one of the national parks located relatively close to Hua Hin, such as the Kaeng Krachan National Park.
 For more information about Hua Hin, check out our article about our top things to do in Hua Hin.

 Hua Hin Viewpoint

 Phraya Nakhon Cave, close to Hua Hin, has a temple inside the cave